tonsky/rum/README.md

 * `:rum/react-component` — link to React component/element object
 * `:rum/id` — unique component id
-* everything mixins are using for they internal bookkeeping
+* everything mixins are using for their internal bookkeeping
-* anything your own code put here
+* anything you’ve put there (feel free to populate state with your own stuff!)

-Reference to current state is stored as `volatile!` boxed value at `props[":rum/state"]`.
+Reference to current state is stored as `volatile!` boxed value at `state[":rum/state"]`.
 Effectively state is mutable, but components do not change volatile reference directly, instead all lifecycle functions accept and return state value.

 Classes define component behavior, including render function.
 Class is built from multiple mixins.

 Mixins are basic building blocks for designing new components behaviors in Rum.
-Each mixin is just a map of one or more of following functions and maps:
+Each mixin is just a map of one or more of following functions:

 ```clojure
 { :init                 ;; state, props     ⇒ state